dagster-io/dagster/python_modules/dagster-airflow/README.md

 import datetime

 from airflow import DAG
-from airflow.operators.dagster_plugin import ModifiedDockerOperator as DagsterOperator
+from airflow.operators.dagster_plugin import DagsterOperator

+# Set your S3 connection id here, if you do not want to use the default `aws_default` connection
+S3_CONN_ID = "aws_default"

 dag = DAG(
     dag_id="demo_pipeline",